MileHacker Logo

 Driving Safety Notes

-• Poor road signage, reckless driving, lack of streetlights outside urban areas.
+• Poor road signage, aggressive driving, lack of streetlights outside urban areas.

 • Animals (cattle, dogs) on roads are common.